chrisjackson-pellicle/PAV/README.md

 3. **BLAST+ not found**: Install BLAST+ (`blastn`, `makeblastdb`) and ensure they are in your $PATH
 4. **Metadata TSV columns**: Ensure the TSV has exactly the required columns listed above
 5. **Memory issues**: Reduce `--pool` and `--threads` parameters
+6. **Custom reference folder not found**: Verify the path to your custom reference folder exists and contains GenBank files
+7. **Linearization gene not found**: If the specified linearization gene is not found in a genome, the original sequence will be used without linearization

 ## Support